cepoumian/personal-blog/src/content/posts/femr-and-portfolio.md

 ### Conclusion

-Though I will only base some of my portfolio projects on the challenges offered by Frontend Mentor, this platform will still play a key role in my journey.
+Though I will only base some of my portfolio projects on the challenges offered by Frontend Mentor, this platform will definitely play a key role in my journey.
 First of all, having already finished five projects, I can say it is an amazing way to get the mental juices flowing.
 The fact that I don’t have to worry about either the concept or the design of a project, really allows me to be laser-focused on the things I want.
 For example, smaller projects have allowed me to explore working with vanilla technologies (JS/CSS) but taking them much further than I previously had (experimenting with Web Components and applying vanilla JS design patterns for state management and side effects, newer CSS features like layers, container queries, etc. ).
-On the other hand, larger projects have allowed me to work with frameworks I don’t use at work such as Astro and SvelteKit, which I really really like.
+On the other hand, larger projects have allowed me to work with frameworks I don’t use at work such as Alpine, Astro and SvelteKit, which I really really like.